slackapi/deno-slack-runtime/README.md

 ## Usage details

 Once installed, you should be able to use the `slack` CLI to run your project locally via `slack run`.

+If you would like to test this against a Slack development instance/workspace, you may need to instruct `deno` to ignore SSL certificate validation errors.
+You can do so by adjusting the `deno` call like so:

+    deno run -q --unstable --allow-write --allow-read --allow-net --unsafely-ignore-certificate-errors=dev.slack.com https://deno.land/x/deno_slack_runtime@0.0.2/mod.ts

 ## Testing